YouTube

 Many industrial machines consist of a motor side that provides power and a load side to which the controlled tool is attached.
-These two sides are typically connected through elastic elements such as springs and couplings.
+These two sides are typically connected through elastic elements such as couplings.
 To achieve highly accurate positioning in such structures, modeling the controlled system, including disturbance elements, is essential.
 However, these disturbance elements have nonlinear characteristics, making them difficult to model.

 To address this issue, we propose a nonlinear Kalman filter based on a hybrid model.
 The hybrid model combines a machine learning model that represents nonlinear disturbance elements with a linear model that represents linear elements.
 This enables highly accurate estimation of state variables, including disturbances, while suppressing the increase in computational cost.